mvysny/vaadin-on-kotlin/docs/guides/utilities.md

 Another important role of the `Session` object is that it provides a default point to which you can attach your session-scoped services.
-For example, the user login module of your app can attach the `LoggedInUser` service which contains both the currently logged in user, and the means to log in and log out:
+For example, the user login module of your app can attach the `LoggedInUser` service which contains both the currently logged-in user, and the means to log in and log out:

 ```kotlin
 class LoggedInUser : Serializable {